frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 Many datasets arrive with missing data values, either because a value was not collected or it never existed.
 Missing values may be indicated simply by the value being empty in other cases a special value may have been used e.g. `-`, `NaN`, `0`, `-9999` etc.

 `missingValues` dictates which values `SHOULD` be treated as missing values.
-Depending on implementation support for representing missing values, implementations `MAY` offer different ways of handling missingness when loading a field, including but not limited to: converting all missing values to null, loading missing values inline with a field's logical values, or loading the missing values for a field in a separate, additional column.
+Depending on implementation support for representing missing values, implementations `MAY` offer different ways of handling missingness when loading a field, including but not limited to: converting all missing values to `null`, loading missing values inline with a field's logical values, or loading the missing values for a field in a separate, additional column.

-`missingValues` `MUST` be an `array` where each entry is a `string`, or an `array` where each entry is an `object`.
+`missingValues` `MUST` be an `array` where each entry is a unique `string`, or an `array` where each entry is an `object`.

-If an `array` of `object`s is provided, each object `MUST` have a `value` and optional `label` property.
+If an `array` of `object`s is provided, each object `MUST` have a unique `value` and optional unique `label` property.
 The `value` property `MUST` be a `string` that represents the missing value.
 The optional `label` property `MUST` be a `string` that provides a human-readable label for the missing value.
 For example:

 ```json
 "missingValues": [